tsotchke/gpt2-basic/README.md

 - Use a linked-list structure to store only non-zero blocks
 - Implement specialized sparse matrix multiplication
 - Automatically detect when to use sparse vs. dense representation
-- Achieve up to 90% memory reduction for typical patterns
+- Achieve 50-80% memory reduction for typical patterns

 This technique was inspired by sparse matrix methods used in early scientific computing and CAD software of the era.